 These are classes that Federico Beauty Institute offers to its students outside of their normal schedule.
-Examples of Internal Advanced education include Federico Advanced Trainings and AJF Academy classes.
+An example of Internal Advanced education is Federico Advanced Trainings.
 There may or may not be a fee associated with the class.
 These classes may or may not count as hours towards a student's education (as determined by Administration).
 Federico Beauty Institute will notify students how many (if any) hours will be given for the education when internally promoting the event/class.
 These are not considered "field trip" hours and do not count towards the maximum field trip hours allowed.